 Each contest is listed with the home side on the bottom and the road team on top.
 You’ll see the odds and lines for the three main bet types — point spreads, moneylines and totals — right next to the two team names.
+How do you read spread bets and moneylines?
 In this example, the Nets are 4.5-point favorites on the point spread and favored on the moneyline in a game with a projected total of 214.5 points.

 We can tell favorites and underdogs by the direction of the spread and moneyline: negative for favorites and positive for underdogs.
 A small gap between the two sides indicates a possible tight game, while a larger span points to a potential mismatch.
 For spreads and totals, you’ll see the number set by the book — 4.5 and 214.5 — and the odds for the bet, which are -110 here.

 The odds can also tell you the return to expect on winning bets.
 Here’s a quick way to figure it out.
 When odds are negative, the number equals how much you have to risk to get back $100 in profit — i.e., $110 at odds of -110.
 If the odds are positive, the value equals your profit for a winning $100 wager — i.e., $165 at odds of +165.